amix/vimrc/sources_non_forked/vim-snipmate/README.md

 * Fix the use of the visual map at the end of a line
 * Add `:SnipMateLoadScope` command and buffer-local scope aliases
 * Load `<scope>_*.snippets` files
+* Indent visual placeholder expansions and remove extraneous lines ([#177][177] and [#178][178])

+* The nested branch has been merged
+    * A new snippet parser has been added.
+The g:snipmate.version as well as version lines in snippet files determines which is used
+    * The new parser supports tab stops placed within placeholders, substitutions, non-consecutive stop numbers, and fewer ambiguities
+    * The stop jumping code has been updated
+    * Tests have been added for the jumping code and the new parser

+* The override branch has been merged
+    * The g:snipMate.override option is added.
+When enabled, if two snippets share the same name, the later-loaded one is kept and the other discarded
+    * Override behavior can be enabled on a per-snippet basis with a bang (!) in the snippet file
+    * Otherwise, SnipMate tries to preserve all snippets loaded

 ### 0.87 - 2014-01-04 ###